Is Your Same Sex Relationship On Edge?

 I think we need a therapist who really understands LGBTQ issues or is part of the community.

 Again, finding the right therapist is key.
-You can express this desire to Dr. Jan Hittelman, who can provide you and your partner with an initial assessment and help find the best match between you and a BPS therapist.
-Once you receive Jan’s recommendation, you’re encouraged to interview the therapist and ask questions about his or her background and relationship to the LGBTQ community.
+You can express this desire during a referral assessment and help find the best match between you and a BPS therapist.
+Once you receive therapist recommendation(s), you’re encouraged to interview the therapist and ask questions about his or her background and relationship to the LGBTQ community.
 This will also give you an opportunity to feel out the dynamic of the potential therapeutic relationship and decide if personality is also a good fit.

 You can also check out our free, online therapist directory, which will match you with a therapist who has expertise working with couples and LGBTQ issues.